GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

 - The single endpoint is <a href="https://gatographql.com/guides/config/enabling-and-configuring-the-single-endpoint/" target="_blank">disabled by default</a>, so it must be enabled
 - The single endpoint is public; to avoid unintentionally exposing private data, it is advised to enable it only when your website is not accessible to the Internet (eg: the site is on a development laptop, used to build a headless site)
 - Otherwise, it is advised to <a href="https://gatographql.com/guides/use/creating-a-custom-endpoint/" target="_blank">create a custom endpoint</a>, <a href="https://gatographql.com/guides/special-features/public-private-and-password-protected-endpoints/#heading-private-endpoints" target="_blank">publish it as `private`</a>, and pass the cookies added by WordPress (once the user has been authenticated) to `curl` (you can use DevTools to inspect the request headers when in the WordPress dashboard)
-- Alternatively, we can restrict access to the endpoint via <a href="https://gatographql.com/guides/use/defining-access-control/" target="_blank">Access Control</a> (eg: checking that the <a href="https://gatographql.com/guides/config/restricting-access-by-visitor-ip/" target="_blank">visitor comes from IP `127.0.0.1`</a>).
+- Alternatively (via extensions), we can restrict access to the endpoint via <a href="https://gatographql.com/guides/use/defining-access-control/" target="_blank">Access Control</a> (eg: checking that the <a href="https://gatographql.com/guides/config/restricting-access-by-visitor-ip/" target="_blank">visitor comes from IP `127.0.0.1`</a>).

 </div>